-- Final acceptances for workshop papers must be completed by Thursday, June 11, 2020.
-This will give participants enough time for early registration to the symposium.
+- Final acceptances for workshop papers must be completed by Friday, June 11, 2021.

-- New this year: Accepted papers will not be posted on the USENIX website to avoid confusion with archival papers and encourage more informal or experimental workshop formats.
-Workshop organizers are required to create an event website to which the SOUPS website will link.
-Workshop organizers can then decide to post accepted papers and other workshop/tutorial/event materials before the workshop date on their own website.
+- Events Website: Accepted papers will not be posted on the USENIX website to avoid confusion with archival papers and encourage more informal or experimental workshops and beyond formats.
+Event organizers are required to create an event website to which the SOUPS website will link.
+Event organizers can then decide to post accepted papers and other event materials before the event date on their own website.

-- Publicize Your Workshop: Organizers of an accepted workshop must set up and maintain their own website in which they provide further and updated information about their workshop.
-The workshop page will be linked to from the official SOUPS webpage.
+- Publicize Your Event: Organizers of accepted workshops and beyond events must set up and maintain their own website in which they provide further and updated information about their workshop.
+The workshops and beyond page will be linked from the official SOUPS webpage.
 In order to have a successful and well-attended workshop, we recommend that you post your call for participation early and widely (e.g. publicize on social media and on relevant mailing lists).